dikortis/LetsTalkETC/Episodes/Episode_15.md

 **Dr.Duncan Coutts:**
-yeah yeah what you don't have yeah action to make to make it better than that
+yes what you don't have
+action to make to make it better than that

 **Carlo Vicari:**
- yeah I mean people talk about that they're worried about the you know they heard about a self-driving car having an accident I'm like this after like two million miles I know people they can't get 10,000 miles without an accident yeah I'll take I think that huh yeah yeah so I'll definitely I'll definitely take the car starting to derail the dev talk but I was the yeah
+ yes I mean people talk about that they're worried about the you know they heard about a self-driving car having an accident I'm like this after like two million miles I know people they can't get 10,000 miles without an accident yes I'll take I think that so I'll definitely I'll definitely take the car starting to derail the dev talk but I was the

 **Christian Seberino:**
 okay so wait
-wait so so just to be clear so we're not at the stage where people listening could could make a smart contract for a blockchain and and then they can go find somebody to guarantee that it's gonna work exactly as intended so what
+wait so just to be clear so we're not at the stage where people listening could make a smart contract for a blockchain and then they can go find somebody to guarantee that it's gonna work exactly as intended so what

 **Dr.Duncan Coutts:**
-oh no
+no
-one actually no that is a lot easier interestingly yeah it turns out so to what I was saying was about like cars programming languages programming languages for building big complicated systems and Haskell is is a thing that you can do for that whereas a contract language is a much smaller thing so a contract language can
+one actually no that is a lot easier interestingly it turns out so to what I was saying was about like cars programming languages for building big complicated systems and Haskell is a thing that you can do for that whereas a contract language is a much smaller thing so a contract language can